Ed Sheeran: 2019–2022: No.6 Collaborations Project and = ("Equals")

-2023–present: - ("Subtract"), Autumn Variations and Play
+2023–2024: - ("Subtract") and Autumn Variations

 On 1 March 2023, Sheeran officially announced on all social media platforms that his sixth studio album, − ("Subtract"), would be released on 5 May 2023.
 Sheeran released the album's lead single, "Eyes Closed" with its accompanying music video on 24 March 2023.
 "Boat" was released as the second single off the record on 21 April 2023.
 The third single, "Life Goes On", was released on 5 May 2023.
 In August 2023, Sheeran announced his second album of the year, Autumn Variations, released on 29 September 2023.
 It is his first studio album for which he owns the copyright, and also his first to be released through Gingerbread Man Records.

+2025–present: Play and label changes

 On 14 February 2025, Sheeran announced his eighth studio album, Play, through a social media comment.
-The title had previously been hinted at in late 2023.
-"Azizam" was released on 4 April 2025 as the lead single of the album.
-To support it, Sheeran will embark on the Loop Tour on 1 December 2025.
+Play was released through his own label, Gingerbread Man Records, making it his second album released by the label.
+The release of Play officially marked the beginning of his new era of music, the first of his 5 part album series with Play, Pause, Fast Forward, Rewind, and Stop.
+Play is also Sheeran’s first pop album since = ("Equals"), with – ("Subtract") and Autumn Variations being mostly acoustic albums.
+The title had previously been hinted at in late 2023, when Sheeran left a comment on social media, writing “See you sometime next year when we press Play again on pop, and have a good holiday season x.”
+In early 2025, Sheeran changed his profile picture on Instagram and fans started speculating which mathematical symbol would be featured in his next release.
+In his comments as responses to fans, he hinted at Play again, writing: “Irony is if you ask me anything maths related I would fail the question, I never finished high school.
+Play coming soon though."